krstphrrr/simple-tall-ingester/README.md

 ## Todo
-- [ ] Ordered ingestion: `dataHeader` first, followed by the rest of the tables
+- [x] Ordered ingestion: `dataHeader` first, followed by the rest of the tables
-- [ ] ForeignKey check on table creation
+- [x] ForeignKey check on table creation
+- [ ] projecttable: creation and ingestion
+  - [ ] projectkey unique (no foreign key yet)
+  - [ ] use excel file project_table column to replace whatever is on the dataframe already
+  - [ ] stop ingestion with no projecttable entry, but if exists on projecttable use it for table
+- [ ] reproduce primarykey scheme for non-dataheader/geoindicator tables
+- [ ] how to avoid ingesting same data considering we're using rid's as pk and index

 ## To run
 - Commands: